learnlatex/learnlatex.github.io/en/lesson-08.md

 ```
 <!-- {% endraw %} -->

-If a table column should contain a lot of text you will have issues to get that
+If a table column contains a lot of text you will have issues to get that
 right with only `l`, `c`, and `r`.
 See what happens in the following example:

 <!-- {% raw %} -->